The Possibilities Are Endless With The All-Purpose EcoFlow DELTA Pro

 That 30-amp plug on the EcoFlow

 There are a lot of things to talk about here, but let’s address that standard 30-amp plug on the front.
 Yes, you can plug your RV into the EcoFlow.
 Yes, it will power your camper, including the air conditioner.
-In fact, with something like the new SoftStartUp plugged into the EcoFlow, you should be able to run two air conditioners.
+If your RV has AC softstarters installed, you should be able to run two air conditioners.